The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Further orders have been placed with Bombardier, although the largest part of the fleet is from Alstom who have supplied 348 trains.

-The fleet is broken down as: 60 six-car Bombardier Movia 456 sets for Lines 1 and 5; 37 trains from the German Shanghai Metro Group for Lines 1 and 2; 28 Alstom built Megapolis six-car sets for Line 3 and a further 320 cars are being built by Alstom.
+The fleet is broken down to include: 60 six-car Bombardier Movia 456 sets for Lines 1 and 5; 37 trains from the German Shanghai Metro Group for Lines 1 and 2; 28 Alstom built Megapolis six-car sets for Line 3; and a further 320 cars are being built by Alstom.

 With the network continually expanding, Shanghai Metro is investing in new rolling stock.
 Line 9 is due to open in 2009 and in November 2006 an order for 51 Movia trains (306 cars in total) was placed with Bombardier Transportation.

-Signalling installations are being provided by Alstom under the terms of the comprehensive contract it has been awarded for the development and construction of Line 3.
+Signalling installations are being provided by Alstom under the comprehensive contract it has been awarded for the development and construction of Line 3.

 The motor car of each train has equipment which can detect and monitor faults, and pass on such information to the driver.
 The diagnostic signals are also stored so that these faults can be easily pinpointed when a train returns to the maintenance depot.